Republicans Aren’t Winning Latino Voters—Dems Are Losing Them

 “10.5% of the population is very significant,” McAuliffe told the group, referring to the size of Virginia’s Latino population.
 “Now let me give yourself some advice: Get busy, get yourself to 11% relatively quickly.”

-For a Republican, anything north of 30% is a good showing that puts their Democratic opponent on the defensive.
-According to Edison Research, Youngkin hit 32%.
+For a Republican, anything north of 30 percent is a good showing that puts their Democratic opponent on the defensive.
+According to Edison Research, Youngkin hit 32 percent.

 Whenever they lose ground with voters, the political parties always offer explanations that suit them.
 Republicans say that the Democrats are scaring off Latinos with a “Latinx” wokeness that only plays with cultural elites, and the GOP’s messages about education and jobs are paying off.
 Democrats counter that defections are limited to “macho” Latino males who are now gravitating to a party that is perceived as more masculine.